akrabat/AkrabatSession/README.md

 * `use_only_cookies` - Specifies that only cookies are used and not session ids in URLs

 Note: `AkrabatSession` sets the `cookie_httponly` and `use_only_cookies` settings to true

+## Session storage and save handler classes

+If you need to set the SessionMangers's storage or save handler class, then simply create a ServiceManager alias of `session_storage` or `session_save_handler`.